 - Organic or grass-fed butter or ghee

-Don’t be afraid to include plenty of these foods in your meals.
-They will make your food healthier, and keep you happy thanks to their delicious flavours and textures.
+Don’t be afraid to include plenty of these foods in your client’s meal plans.
+They will make their food healthier, and keep them happy thanks to their delicious flavors and textures.

 Just like we update our wardrobes as fashion evolves, we need to update our view on nutrition as the research reveals more.
 Don’t get caught in a time warp!

 Did you love this article?
 Then you will love our weekly newsletter.
 Every week we curate the best tools, tips, and resources for nutrition professionals and deliver them straight to your inbox.
 Get on the list here!